vinu3783/TalentScout-1.0/README.md

 ### Challenge 3 — Complex PDF Layouts

-**Problem:** `pypdf` failed on résumés with tables, multi-column layouts, or custom fonts — a common format for professionally designed résumés.
+**Problem:** `pypdf` failed on resumes with tables, multi-column layouts, or custom fonts — a common format for professionally designed resumes.

 **Solution:** Added `pdfplumber` as the primary extractor (handles layout-aware extraction including tables and columns), with `pypdf` as a silent fallback.
 If both fail, the app auto-continues with tech stack questions — no user action required.